EN

 Learn More

-Be a part of this exciting and emerging sub-speciality in the field of social work practice.
+Be a part of this exciting and emerging sub-specialty in social work practice.
 Learn the law that is essential to social work practice.
-Develop practical skills in forensic social work advocacy, investigation, testimony as an expert witness, assessment and much more.
+Develop practical skills in forensic social work advocacy, investigation, testimony as an expert witness, and assessment.

 Unlock an Exciting Career

-The possibilities are endless when you have people who are committed to providing you with the very best service, training and support.
+The possibilities are endless when you have people committed to providing you with the best service, training and support.

 Subscribe to our email service